Chapter 9: Mathematics in High School, Grades Nine and Ten

 Taking Wholes Apart, Putting Parts Together Building with triangles n/a

-Discovering shape and space Transformations & congruence Transformation & similarity
+Discovering Shape and Space Transformations and congruence Transformation and similarity

 A graphic that represents relationships between High School Integrated 1 Big Ideas.
 A detailed description in included in the text below.